BIGJRA/BIGJRA.github.io/rejuv.md

 | **Swalot**   | 5        |
 | **Salazzle** | 1        |

-We can’t battle our Pokémon yet, therefore, we can’t purify this cave quite yet.
+We can’t battle our Pokemon yet, therefore, we can’t purify this cave quite yet.
 We’ll get back to it.
 That’s about all we can do here.

 Back at the gate, if you managed to survive the suffering and find a